gottesmm/swift-evolution/proposals/0000-partial-consumption-and-reinitialization-of-noncopyable-fields-of-noncopyable-types.md

 Swift's consumption and re-initialization rules for noncopyable types will be changed to be "field sensitive".
-This means that the language will now allow for a binding to be invalidated on a field by field basis:
+This means that the language will now allow for a noncopyable binding to have its noncopyable fields be invalidated on a field by field basis:

 ```swift
 var x = S()